tewarid/tewarid.github.io/_posts/2018/2018-01-29-use-eisvogel-custom-template-with-pandoc.md

 sudo tlmgr install csquotes mdframed needspace sourcesanspro ly1 mweights sourcecodepro titling pagecolor
 ```

-The command needs to be run with sudo because the path where TeX and associated packages are installed is at `/usr/local/texlive/2016basic/texmf-dist/tex` and does not have write permission for my user.
+The command needs to be run with sudo because the path where $$\TeX$$ and associated packages are installed is at `/usr/local/texlive/2016basic/texmf-dist/tex` and does not have write permission for my user.

 To use the eisvogel template, clone its repo